Why I am writing this

-How safari travel sells
+How safari travel actually sells

 Nobody books a £15,000 safari through an online checkout.
 They search, they click your ad, they browse lodges and itineraries, and then they start a conversation.
 That conversation might happen via a contact form, an email, a WhatsApp message, or a phone call.
 The booking happens days or weeks later after multiple exchanges.